GULibrarySandbox/ten-repo/content/06-version.md

 title: Step 6 - Version Control
 nav: Version
 ---
+{% include figure.html img="2022_VersionsImage.JPG" alt="Image representing versioning with numbers" caption="Version allows you to keep track of changes to your data." width="75%" %}

 A version control system allows users to keep track of changes in your Data or Process.